 In our post-mobile-friendly update version of “The Shift for Driving Search Marketing Success,” we discussed what has happened since “Mobilegeddon” and the still lingering impact of Google’s new algorithm.

-Search Marketing Goals Have Evolved
+SEO Marketing Goals Have Evolved

 Due to search engines assessing websites by its user on-site engagement, it is very important to optimize the user experience.
 Our audiences own multiple devices and are accustomed to choosing which is most functional at that moment.
 Slow websites frustrate users, hinder the customer experience, hurt your reputation, increase bounce rates and plummet conversion rates.
 Just a 1 second increase in page load time is proven to result in a 10 percent decline in conversions.